Ansama7304/Hehe/README.md

 ## ✨ Fun Fact

-The game may or may not break if you confess to the AI too soon.
+The game may or may not break if you confess to the Ai too soon.